Hovering Flight in Flapping Insects and Hummingbirds: A Natural Real-Time and Stable Extremum Seeking Feedback System: Natural Hovering flight as an extremum seeking system

+Based on the biological observations and the light source seeking discussion above, we rationally assume that the insect/hummingbird is able to sense their altitude (or altitude-related signals).
+Hence, without loss of generality, we assume the objective function $J$ to reflect the altitude difference between the current state and the desired altitude to stabilize about certain altitude.
+The hovering ES system aims to minimize $J$, so $J$ measurements (sensation) is demodulated, and is used to update the torque average (mean estimate) $\hat{\tau}$.
+Then, another cycle starts by perturbation again.
+Our natural hovering ES system is provided in Figure \ref{fig:ESC_customized_structure}.

 One major difference between our proposed natural hovering ES system in Figure \ref{fig:ESC_customized_structure} and the traditional classic ES structure in \cite{krstic2000stability,ariyur2003real} is the nature of the perturbation/modulation (also the demodulation) signals.
 In traditional classic ES systems, the amplitude of the modulation and demodulation signals is considered small (e.g., $a\: cos(\Omega t)$ for relatively small $a$).
-However, in the proposed natural hovering ES system, we use high amplitude, high frequency perturbation signals in the form $a\: \Omega cos(\Omega t$) following the natural/biological observations in literature which are reflected in the flapping model we use in \eqref{eq:Model_state_space}.
-Hence, the perturbation input, flapping angle torque $\tau$, is given by $\tau = \hat{\tau} + a \Omega \cos(\Omega t)$.
-The objective function $J$ which represents the output $J = g(x)$ will be either $J=z^2$ or $J=(L/mg-1)^2$ as shown in Figure \ref{fig:ESC_customized_structure}.
+However, in the proposed natural hovering ES system, we use high amplitude, high frequency perturbation signals in the form $a\: \Omega cos(\Omega t$) following the natural/biological observations in literature, which are reflected in the flapping model we use in \eqref{eq:Model_state_space}.
+As a result, our proposed natural ES system is a member of the ES classes in \cite{elgohary2025extremum}.
+Furthermore, the perturbation input, flapping angle torque $\tau$, is given by $\tau = \hat{\tau} + a \Omega \cos(\Omega t)$.
+The objective function $J$ which represents the output $J = g(x)$ will be either {$J=z^2$ representing altitude or altitude-related signals}, or $J = \dot{w}^2$ representing acceleration or acceleration related signals as shown in Figure \ref{fig:ESC_customized_structure}.
 This sets up the ES system to steer the insect towards the minimum of $J$ by updating the flapping angle based on updating $\tau$.
-It is important to note that in classic ES systems \cite{krstic2000stability,ariyur2003real} high and/or low pass filters can be used optionally.
-In our natural hovering ES system (Figure \ref{fig:ESC_customized_structure}), no filters at all are used.
 Now, we are in a position to provide the proposed natural hovering ES system as in (\ref{eq:eq1_customized}) and (\ref{eq:eq2_customized}):

 where \(\bm{\dot{x}} = f(\bm{x}, \tau)\) is the insect flight dynamics model as in (\ref{eq:Model_state_space}), $K$ is the integrator gain (learning rate from feedback), $a$ is the amplitude of the modulation/demodumation signals $\Omega cos(\Omega t)$, and $\Omega$ is the natural flapping frequency of the insect/hummingbird.
 The natural hovering ES system can be written in state space representation as in (\ref{eq:Full_model_ESC}):